 Celebrating 100 years in Central Oregon

-For 100 years, St. Charles Health System, and its associated hospitals, has provided quality health care to all those in need.
+For more than 100 years, St. Charles Health System, and its associated hospitals, has provided quality health care to all those in need.
 The system itself began in 2001 when St. Charles Medical Center in Bend and Central Oregon District Hospital in Redmond merged to form Cascade Health Services.
 In 2008, the system grew to include Pioneer Memorial Hospital in Prineville through a lease agreement.
 And in 2010 the organization changed its name from Cascade Healthcare Community to St. Charles Health System.
 The growth of the system continued in 2013 when Mountain View Hospital in Madras became part of the St. Charles family and changed its name to St. Charles Madras.
 On Sept.
 21, 2015, Pioneer Memorial Hospital closed and a new hospital, St. Charles Prineville, opened for service.

 Celebrate with us at www.stcharles100.com.

 St. Charles Bend Campus